frycast/SQL_course/create-database/MySQL/README.md

 ### Mac: creating the databases

 15. Control-click [this link to the MySQL database script](https://raw.githubusercontent.com/frycast/SQL_course/master/create-database/MySQL/MySQL-database.sql) and click '**save link as**'.
 Save the file somewhere you can find it.
 The filename should be 'MySQL-database.sql'.
-16. In SQL Ace click 'File >> Open'.
+16. In SQL Ace click 'File >> Open' (or press Command+O).
 17. Find the file 'MySQL-database.sql' and open it.
+18. In SQL Ace, find the drop-down arrow next to 'Run Current', and press it.
+A drop-down menu opens.
+Press 'Run All Queries' (alternatively, just press Option+Command+R).